kiritocode1/kiritocode1/README.md

 #Q & As
-1. Are you a nerd/weeb/phsycopath? -No  nerd, weeb or a phsycopath or any permutations of those 3.
+1. Are you a nerd/weeb/phsycopath?
+-No im not a nerd, weeb or a phsycopath or any permutations of those 3.
-2. You listen to kanye west i found out , u support trump ?
+3. You listen to kanye west i found out , u support trump ?
 - noo i listen to all musicians and that has nothing to do with my political beliefs , becasue i have none .
-4.
+4. Wth are you doing all the time ?
+-idk 👤
+5. you like pineapple on pizza ?
+- Absolutely! i think its a great invention keep making more
+6. Would u like to work for FAANG ?
+- At this point in my life , i would love to , but i wont stay long
+7. When do you plan to retire ?
+- By 26 , I plan to financially retire and work for myself/ follow my passion or the things i love.
+8. Are you funny ?
+- no im not funny , im a neeeerrrrrd .

 <h1>  •/_\• <|so this is it about me, go outside!|</h1>